aws/aws-advanced-odbc-wrapper/docs/getting-started.md

 Download the releases `aws-advanced-odbc-wrapper-<Version>-macos-arm64.zip` and extract the artifacts to a location of your choice.

-Once extracted, can optionally perform a checksum to ensure match from GitHub build by running
+Once extracted, you can optionally perform a checksum to ensure match from GitHub build by running
 ```
 shasum -a 256 aws-advanced-odbc-wrapper-a.dylib
 shasum -a 256 aws-advanced-odbc-wrapper-w.dylib